taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 Must Read

 - [Redis Documentation](https://redis.io/documentation)
 - **The Little Redis Book** (Free Book, 2012) by Karl Seguin.
-[GitHub](https://github.com/karlseguin/the-little-redis-book)
+[GitHub](https://github.com/karlseguin/the-little-redis-book), [Book](https://www.openmymind.net/2012/1/23/The-Little-Redis-Book/)
 - **Redis in Action** (2013) by Josiah L. Carlson
 - **Redis Cookbook** (2011) by Tiago Macedo and Fred Oliveira
+- Redis设计与实现 by 黄健宏
 - Redis 深度历险：核心原理与应用实践 by 钱文品

 Some More

+- Redis Stack for Application Modernization: Build real-time multi-model applications at any scale with Redis (2023) by Luigi Fugaro, Mirko Ortensi
 - Learning Redis by Vinoo Das
-- Redis Essentials by Maxwell Dayvson Da Silva, Hugo Lopes Tavares
+- Redis Essentials: Harness the power of Redis to integrate and manage your projects efficiently (2015) by Maxwell Dayvson Da Silva, Hugo Lopes Tavares
 - Redis 4.x Cookbook: Over 80 hand-picked recipes for effective Redis development and administration (2018) by Pengcheng Huang and Zuofei Wang
 - Mastering Redis (2016) by Jeremy Nelson
 - Instant Redis Optimization How-to (2013) by Arun Chinnachamy
 - Instant Redis Persistence (2013) by Matt Palmer
-- Redis设计与实现 by 黄健宏

 Tutorials